 Hearty and flavorful, stuffing can be a healthy addition to a South Beach Diet–friendly Thanksgiving dinner beginning on Phase 2 if you take care with the ingredients.
-There are plenty of healthy foods you can easily add to your stuffing recipe.
+There are plenty of healthy ingredients you can easily add to your stuffing recipe.
 Here are some suggestions:

-- Nuts.
+Nuts.
 Add chopped toasted walnuts, almonds, hazelnuts, or pecans for texture and heart-healthy fat.

 Fruit.
 Add chopped unsweetened dried cranberries and/or apricots or diced fresh pears, apples, or oranges for their natural sweetness, antioxidants, and fiber.